james-nesbitt/launchpadv2/docs/design.md

 on Kubernetes, so it advertises what Kubernetes it needs by providing a Requirement; then another component will see the Requirement and fullfill it if it can.
-Kubernetes could be provided by another Component which discovers a Kubernetes cluster, or by one who will create a Kubernetes cluster.
+Kubernetes could be provided by another Component which discovers a Kubernetes project, or by one who will create a Kubernetes project.

-### Cluster
+### Project

 A set of Components, from which Dependencies are pulled, and Commands are built.